Disentangling Similarity and Relatedness in Topic Models: Method

-The first task evaluates topic models on event monitoring using the Reuters corpus~\cite{lewis1997reuters21578}, a multi-label collection of 90 thematic categories where each document may be assigned to one or more of them.
-For each category in the training set, we embed all associated documents as topic vectors and compute a centroid to represent that category.
-At test time, each document is similarly embedded and ranked against all category centroids.
-Performance is measured by Hit@3 (whether at least one of the top-3 predicted categories matches a true label) and Recall@3, the fraction of true labels recovered by the top-3 predictions.
-Since event monitoring relies on recognizing which words co-occur to form coherent themes, it favors models that capture this co-occurrence structure; such models tend to produce topics with higher relatedness, a signal directly quantified by our metric.
+Event monitoring asks whether a topic representation can route incoming documents to the right thematic bucket, the core operation behind newswire triage, content moderation, and trend tracking~\citep{Boyd-Graber:Hu:Mimno-2017}.
+We operationalize this as a centroid-based retrieval task: for each labeled category in the training set, we average its documents' topic vectors into a category centroid; at test time, each document is embedded as a topic vector and ranked against all centroids.
+Performance is measured by Hit and Recall.
+Because the task rewards recognizing which words form coherent themes, it favors models that capture this co-occurrence structure, which our measure quantifies as relatedness.
+We evaluate on every label-bearing corpus in the atlas; full metric and corpus details, along with per-model results, are reported in Appendix~\ref{app:task_tables}.